The vertical axis of the skeleton is formed by the vertebral colu... | Channels for Pearson+

 Multiple Choice

-The vertical axis of the skeleton is formed by the vertebral column, which extends from the:
+The vertical axis of the skeleton is formed by the vertebral column, which extends from the ______ to the ______.

 A